 Commencement of Business

 10A.
-(1) A company incorporated after the commencement of Companies (Amendment) Ordinance, 2018 and having a share capital shall not commence any business or exercise any borrowing power unless-
+(1) A company incorporated after the commencement of the Companies (Amendment) Ordinance, 2018 and having a share capital shall not commence any business or exercise any borrowing power unless-

-• Thereby, the company has filed with the Registrar a verification of its registered office as provided in subsection (2) of Section 12.
+- Thereby, the company has filed with the Registrar a verification of its registered office as provided in subsection (2) of Section 12.

 (2) If a company fails to comply with the requirements of this section, the company shall be liable to a penalty of Rs 50000.
 Furthermore, every officer who is in default shall be liable to a penalty of Rs 1000 for each day during which such default continues, though this amount does not exceed 1 lakh.

-What is Startup Compliance ?
+What is Startup Compliance?

 Compliance for startups covers everything from keeping track of meetings, to following the IRS Tax code.
 Moreover, it is an ongoing process and businesses need to comply.
 If a business fails to keep up with the laws and requirements, it may incur a variety of fines.